cburns39/GitHub-Workshop/README.md

 > *Download through "Click here to download the latest (2.49.0) 64-bit version of Git for Windows"*

 ### Linux:
-Type into your command-line:
+Type into your terminal command-line:
 > $ sudo apt install git-all

 ### Mac:
-Type into your command-line:
+Type into your terminal command-line:
 > $ git --version
 > *If you dont already have it installed, it will prompt you to install*